csells/ragamuffin/PRD.md

 3  User stories
 	1. As Chris I run
-dart run ragamuffin.dart --create my-vault ~/Notes --yes and the tool embeds every markdown chunk in that directory, then returns to the prompt.
+dart run ragamuffin.dart create my-vault ~/Notes --yes and the tool embeds every markdown chunk in that directory, then returns to the prompt.
 	2. As Chris I later run
-dart run ragamuffin.dart --chat my-vault, edit a file during the session, and Ragamuffin warns me the vault is stale.
+dart run ragamuffin.dart chat my-vault, edit a file during the session, and Ragamuffin warns me the vault is stale.
-	3. As a shell script I can pipe --update in a cron job without prompts.
+	3. As a shell script I can pipe update in a cron job without prompts.
 	4. As Chris I type "list" and see all vault names with their root paths and file inventory.
-	5. As Chris I can delete a vault and all its chunks with --delete <name>.
+	5. As Chris I can delete a vault and all its chunks with delete <name>.

 ⸻

 4  Functional specification

-Flag combination	Behaviour
+Command	Behaviour
---create <name> <path> [--yes]	Adds a row to vaults, scans <path> (file or directory).
+create <name> <path> [--yes]	Adds a row to vaults, scans <path> (file or directory).
 On first run asks: "⚠️ Files will be uploaded … Proceed?" unless --yes present.
 Each text chunk: SHA-256, embed via /v1/embeddings, store vector and text.
-Fails if name exists.
---update <name>	Looks up root_path.
-Adds new chunks, re-embeds changed chunks, deletes vanished chunks, prints delta counts.
---chat <name>	Before chatting, recomputes SHA-256 of all disk chunks and compares to hashes in SQLite.
-If mismatch prints a yellow warning with the exact --update command.
+Fails if name exists. update <name>	Looks up root_path.
+Adds new chunks, re-embeds changed chunks, deletes vanished chunks, prints delta counts. chat <name>	Before chatting, recomputes SHA-256 of all disk chunks and compares to hashes in SQLite.
+If mismatch prints a yellow warning with the exact update command.
 Enters a REPL: each user line is sent to GPT-4o-mini with the retrieve_chunks tool registered.
-When the model calls the function, Ragamuffin does an in-process cosine ranking of vectors, returns JSON snippets, then streams the model's final answer.
---list or --list <name>	Dumps vaults, their root paths and relative Markdown file list.
---delete <name> [--yes]	Deletes the vault and all its chunks from the database.
+When the model calls the function, Ragamuffin does an in-process cosine ranking of vectors, returns JSON snippets, then streams the model's final answer. list [name]	Dumps vaults, their root paths and relative Markdown file list. delete <name> [--yes]	Deletes the vault and all its chunks from the database.
 On first run asks: "⚠️ This will permanently delete vault ...
 Continue?" unless --yes present.
 Fails if vault doesn't exist.

 ⸻